 Not everyone who applies for Social Security Disability Insurance (SSDI) benefits will be eligible.
 With thousands of applications flooding into Social Security Administration (SSA) offices, the chances of receiving benefits are marginal at best.
-Some residents may qualify for Alpharetta SSDI benefits but still be denied due to the complex nature of the government.
+Some residents who qualify for Alpharetta SSDI benefits may still be denied due to the complex nature of the government.

 Unfortunately, 60 percent of Georgia SSDI claims are denied by the SSA.
 The applicants who are denied may refile by sending a Request for Reconsideration in hopes the initial decision will be overturned.
 However, these requests average an astounding 80 percent denial rate.

 Most Alpharetta residents will endure a lengthy and tedious disability appeal process.
-However, with the assistance of an accomplished SSDI attorney, the applicant will receive aggressive representation during the appeal process and avoid the hassles of obtaining benefits alone.
+However, with the assistance of an accomplished SSDI law firm, you will receive aggressive representation during the appeal process and avoid the hassles of obtaining benefits alone.

 The SSDI application process requires a plethora of information that must be submitted to the SSA in order to qualify.
-One specific area where applicants must be detailed and thorough with their information is the actual disability section.
-Alpharetta residents must provide the name and contact number of an individual that the SSA can contact who knows about the applicant’s medical conditions and can assist with the application itself.
+One specific area where you must be detailed and thorough with their information is the actual disability section.
+Alpharetta residents must provide the name and phone number of an individual who the SSA can contact that knows about the claimant’s medical conditions and can assist with the application itself.

-The applicant is also responsible for providing detailed information about an illness or medical condition and includes important facts such as the contact information from all hospitals, doctors, etc, the names of prescription medication being taken and who prescribed them, and the names and dates of all medical tests and who performed them.
-According to the Social Security Administration, if there is a lack of substantial evidence about the applicant’s condition, the agency may ask them to go to a special examination for a final determination.
+You are also responsible for providing detailed information about an illness or medical condition as well as the contact information from all hospitals, doctors, etc, the names of prescription medication being taken and who prescribed them, and the names and dates of all medical tests and who performed them.
+According to the Social Security Administration, if there is a lack of substantial evidence about your condition, the agency may ask you to go to a special examination for a final determination.